How much money do I need?

 Local companies and organisations:

 We suggest that you only approach local companies, organisations or SMEs who you have a strong connection with e.g. you work for or have previously worked for.
-Remember that you are making a case, so be sure to share information with your potential funders about why you are making an impact in your community or organisation.

 “Essentially, I approached various different companies who donated small amounts.
 I also raised money by asking students with whom I study to contribute on campus - every little bit helps!” - Kirk-Anthony Hamilton, 2013 One Young World Ambassador from Jamaica.

 Some universities will provide students with funding for courses, training and experiences.
 Please enquire with your Student Career services.
-Alternatively, if you have already graduated, you could get in touch with the Alumni Association.

 You could approach an NGO that you have a connection with or an NGO whose aims align with your own.